radically-digital/radically-digital.github.io/docs/general/project-guidelines.md

 ![Documentation](https://github.com/elsewhencode/project-guidelines/blob/master/images/documentation.png?raw=true)

-- Use this [template](/docs/general/sample-readme/) for `README.md`, Feel free to add uncovered sections.
+- Use this [tool](/docs/general/good-readme) for creating a `README.md`, Feel free to add uncovered sections.
 - For projects with more than one repository, provide links to them in their respective `README.md` files.
 - Keep `README.md` updated as a project evolves.
 - Comment your code.
 Try to make it as clear as possible what you are intending with each major section.